Berks Community Action Programs.

 Employment resources are part of the Work Ready Program.
 Case managers help individuals to prepare for the ultra competitive and high tech workforce via the federally government created Work Ready Program.
 It is available to TANF participants who are referred to the program by human services or the County Assistance Office (CAO).

 Enrolled applicants receive case management which will assess their skills.
 Specialists will determine which clients require additional training and the skills that need to be improved.
 The purpose of the program is providing clients with life skills and basic job-readiness skills training.
 The clients volunteer in the community and at BCAP to practice these new skills and gain real life experience.
+They can also be referred to other Pennsylvania job placement services for both a new job or career skills.

 Debt Reduction, Budgeting and Credit Counseling Services can help clients in need to prepare for car or home ownership.
 The well trained Budget Center counselors offer their services to low-income individuals and families and help them save money for those big goals.
 In addition, they provide assistance with services such as credit repair and debts repay as well.
 Education on budgeting is provided to local non-profit agencies and groups through the budgeting workshops.